gouiferda/RTv1/README.md

 ### Light reflection:

+### Ray tracing intuition

+- Problems:
+    - Where does a ray intersect a scene object ?
+    - Do shadow rays intersect other objects before they hit the light source ?
+    - How does the surface reflect light (diffuse,specular) ?
+    - How far away is the light source ?
+    - Where is the camera ?

-#### Color of points Factors
+- Color of points Factors:
     1. Incoming light: Distance to object, Angle to direction of light
         - determine if object is visible to light source (shadow ray)
     2. Reflection: Color of an object, Material, Dull objects deffuse, shiny surfaces: specular
     3. Camera position

 - Spotlight intensity: appearance
 - Diffuse: controls roghness/dullness of object